Lenovo ThinkPad X1 Extreme Disassembly (RAM, SSD upgrade options)

 Thanks for any help!

-You can insert a plastic piece under the bottom case and slide the plastic piece slowly to open the bottom case.
+1. You can insert a plastic piece under the bottom case and slide it slowly to open the bottom case.

-In theory, any brand of memory is ok, only it is DDR4 2666MHz, but memory often has compatibility issues, so you better buy a brand same as your original memory.
+1. Theoretically, any brand of memory is okay, but it should be DDR4 2666MHz.
+However, the memory often has compatibility issues, so you’d better buy the same brand as your original memory.

 Hi